Programs and Partners

 How many women and children does WAR, Int’l help each year in partnering safehouses and other programs?

-The number helped changes from year to year.
-Exact figures are difficult to calculate because of the number of organizations we partner with, the various methods they use, and the influx of women in and out of programs.
+The number changes from year to year.
+Exact figures are difficult to calculate due to the number of organizations we partner with, the various methods they use, and the influx of women in and out of programs.

-For example, while our residential safehouses in the U.S. generally range from two to ten women at a given time, those in Africa range from ten to fifty.
-Smaller safehouses in Central America and Asia may house five to ten women, whereas large programs may house as many as 400 women.
+For example, while residential safehouses in the U.S. generally house two to ten women at a given time, there may be ten to fifty residents in an African safehouse.
+Smaller programs in Central America and Asia may serve five to ten women at a time, whereas large programs may serve as many as 400 women.
 With each safehouse, numbers change as women graduate from programs and move back into the community and new women come in their places.
 With community outreaches (non-residential programs), women may come and go frequently, making it even more difficult to keep track of the number helped.

 In light of these challenges, we are working to establish feasible methods to help our partners keep records, and we will update our statistics as figures are authenticated.